-To enable fellowship with God, sin which hinders that relationship must be put aside, besides being open and honest with others is essential to walk in true fellowship (1 Jn 1:6,7).
+To enable fellowship with God, sin which hinders that relationship must be put aside; being open and honest with others is essential to walk in true fellowship (1 Jn 1:6,7).
 Fellowship involves being together, sharing what we have, and our very selves too.
 It is developed through love, concern, encouragement, challenging and confronting in the secure environment of trust and accountability.
-In healthy friendships, we are mentally stimulated and positive change will take place, as the motivation is to bless the other person.
-This is being outwardly focused.
-Satan is out to destroy such relationships through busyness, rejection, tension, wrong attitudes, self-seeking, masks, gossip, accentuating differences of values and opinions.
+In healthy friendships, we are mentally stimulated and positive change will take place through being outwardly focused as the motivation is to bless and enrich the other person, which often includes forgiveness.
+Satan is out to destroy such relationships through busyness, rejection, tension, wrong attitudes, taking offence, self-seeking, masks, gossip, accentuating differences of values and opinions.
 We need to keep up contact with our friends or we will drift apart, as no fellowship takes place in isolation.

 Fellowship, both with the saved and unsaved, is having a supportive relationship that involves some or several of these areas: material, physical, emotional, social and spiritual.
 Through ministering to each other’s needs, and carrying their burdens we are fulfilling the law of Christ (Gal 6:2).
 This involves commitment, openness and vulnerability to be like Christ, “Who for our sake became poor that we might be rich” (2 Cor 8:9).Love for Jesus, which translates into love for others, is to be the motivation.
 Jesus said, “Love